Common Problems on Promotion Dossiers

 When procedures are not followed, dossiers have to be returned to departments to repeat the reviews at each level in the process.
 Six problems result in most of the returns of dossiers to departments.
 All dossiers should be reviewed to check on these problems to avoid delays arising from having to re-review incorrectly prepared dossiers.

 As the first document in the dossier, the Workload Assignment provides the baseline for reviewers to make independent assessments of candidates’ achievements, so the workload description should not praise the candidates' contributions.
 While a position description should not use evaluative terms, it should provide enough detail to clarify how many courses are expected and what duties are included in the appointment.

 No more than half of the reviewers can come from the candidate’s suggestions.
 Each step in the process should be documented using the checklist in the Dossier Template.
-Any changes in the letter to reviewers must be approved by the Provost’s Office.
+Any changes in the required letter to solicit outside reviewers must be approved by the Provost’s Office.

-- The University looks to external reviewers to provide an independent assessment, and their impartiality is called into question when they have collaborated with a candidate.
-Collaborators should not serve as external or internal reviewers.
+- The University looks to outside reviewers to provide an independent assessment, and their impartiality is called into question when they have collaborated with a candidate.
+Collaborators should not serve as outside or internal reviewers.
 Questions about the independence of reviewers can lead to Dossiers being returned to departments and colleges.

 Deans and delegated Associate Deans can appoint a surrogate outside of the department to conduct the review to mitigate any issues of mentoring, internal collaborations or questions of maintaining a balanced review process.